The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 While the RISe system sends out automated reminders 60 days, 45 days and 14 days ahead of the current approval's expiry date, as well as on the actual date of expiry, it is the Principal Investigator's responsibility to submit the application for annual renewal to the REB office in a timely manner.
 Ideally, the REB office should receive the submission at least six weeks before the expiry date of the most recent Certificate of Approval.
 This will ensure that the Principal Investigator has time to respond to any concerns raised by the REB before the approval certificate expires.
 If an annual renewal requires full board approval the Investigator is responsible for ensuring that the application is submitted by the appropriate REB meeting deadline.

-For studies submitted to the UBC Clinical Research Ethics Board (CREB), Children's & Women's REB (C&W REB) or Behavioural Research Ethics Board (BREB), amendments may be submitted with, and will be reviewed at the same time as, a request for Annual Renewal, using the separate 'Annual Renewal with Amendments to Study' form.
+For studies submitted to the UBC Clinical Research Ethics Board (CREB) or Children's & Women's REB (C&W REB), amendments may be submitted with, and will be reviewed at the same time as, a request for Annual Renewal, using the separate 'Annual Renewal with Amendments to Study' form.
 Do not use the 'Annual Renewal' form for amendments.

-For CREB, C&W REB and BREB studies, the Certificate of Approval: Annual Renewal with Amendments will include the approval of any amendments if these were submitted at the same time as the request for annual renewal.
+For CREB and C&W REB the Certificate of Approval: Annual Renewal with Amendments will include the approval of any amendments if these were submitted at the same time as the request for annual renewal.

 For UBC REBs that do not have the combined form option, an "annual renewal" form and a separate "amendment form" may be submitted simultaneously and each may be individually marked for either full board or expedited review.
 The Certificate of Approval for each submission will be issued separately.